What Is Insight? The Five Principles of Effective, Insight Definition

 The ever-increasing explosion of data puts more knowledge at our fingertips than ever before, but you need to know what to do with it.
 Otherwise, it is obsolete and ineffective.
 We see an increasing lack of insight with companies living in an “illusion of knowledge,” drowning in data, insight poor, and failing to turn information into intelligence.
 Why?

-The lack of shared understanding of what an insight is, and is not is one reason.
+The lack of a shared definition of insight and a common understanding of what an insight is, and is not is one reason.
 An absence of the methodological rigor required for meaningful insight generation to happen is another.
-We see organizations frequently struggle to arrive at a standard definition of what an insight is, and a repeatable process for finding and articulating them.
-Most ‘insights’ we see are unfortunately nothing more than mere observations, reporting what has been seen in-field without any overt action or outcome attached.
+We see organizations frequently struggle to arrive at a standard definition of what an insight is, and a repeatable methodology for finding and articulating them.
+Trial-and-error prevails, with insight definition relying on a eureka moments for sudden insight and perspective.
+Most ‘new insights’ we see are unfortunately nothing more than mere observations, reporting what has been seen in-field without any overt action or outcome attached.
 If we do not have a clear understanding of what ‘insight’ is, how can we possibly use it as a guidepost to define what’s next?

 What An Insight Is Not